 As one of the largest UK banks, Lloyds Bank is likely to have a credit card to match your needs whether you’re looking to transfer an existing balance, pay 0% on new purchases, earn rewards or simply want one low rate.
 And, as the cards are part of the MasterCard family, you can use them to pay for goods or services in any one of 24 million outlets worldwide.

 Guide to Lloyds Bank credit cards

-If you have a card that has an interest free period then it’s vital that you pay off the balance in full before this period ends otherwise you will be hit with interest payments,
+If you are specifically looking for a balance transfer card, always remember to factor in balance transfer fees.
+If you are looking for a card that has an interest free period then it’s vital that you pay off the balance in full before this period ends otherwise you will be hit with interest payments,

 You must be aged 18 and a UK resident to apply for any Lloyds Bank credit card.